4nt0ineB/MyLittleCLibrary/README.md

 # MyLittleCLibrary
-A C library gathering things I learnt in college.
+A C library gathering things I learned in college.
 It's a C toolbox to faster implement things for my homework.

 This library is made with the idea of having shorthand use of certain structures, but it is not meant to be a performance model.